 19. Rearrange your furniture.
 Change is good.

 20. Accept a massage.
 You’ll need someone to help you with this one.
-If you’re self distancing with a buddy, trade massages.
+If you’re social distancing with a buddy, trade massages.
+If you’re alone, my husband got this AWESOME massager and it’s the truth.

 21. Play cards.
 A few people at home?
 Break out the cards and play some spades (or whatever game you’re into).